palant/palant.info/content/articles/problematic-monetization-in-security-products-avira-edition/index.md

 ## Conclusions

 The excessive data collection, incomplete privacy policy, unexpected functionality and execution of remote code are all issues that violate Mozilla Add-ons policies.
 I notified Mozilla and I assume that they will ask Avira to fix these.
 Maybe the Firefox extension will even be renamed to match the one for Chrome?

+**Update** (2019-12-12): As of now, Avira Browser Safety extension is no longer listed on Mozilla Add-ons.
+I did not receive any reply from Mozilla yet other than "we are looking into this."

 I did not report any of this to Google, none of these issues have been considered a concern in the past.
 In particular, Google allows execution of remote code as long as there is no proof for it being used for malicious purposes.
 But I hope that Avira will improve their Chrome extension as well nevertheless.